grosser/ruco/Readme.md

  - big warning when editing a not-writable file
  - find next (Alt+n)
  - add selection colors to forms in command_bar
- - session storage (stay at same line/column when reopening)
  - smart staying at column when changing line
  - warnings / messages
  - syntax highlighting